dotis/Personal/OC_SST_File_Structure.md

 ### GoM OC(r2022):
 /srv/imars-objects/gom/L2_MODA_r2022 (OC, IOP)

-"Sub" directories should start on 8/4/2022 (First three days of August will finish the 7-D bin at the end of July.
+All "Sub" directories should start on 8/4/2022 (First three days of August will finish the 7-D bin at the end of July.